Nimród Antal: Directing

-Antal began shooting a biopic about infamous Hungarian bank robber Attila Ambrus in 2016; the film, called A Viszkis, was released in 2017.
+Antal returned to Hungary to make The Whisky Bandit (2017), a biopic of infamous Hungarian bank robber Attila Ambrus.

-Antal has directed for three television series, two of which were executive produced by M. Night Shyamalan - first, as a guest director on Wayward Pines, then as a regular director for Servant.
-In 2022 he directed two episodes of Stranger Things season 4.
+Antal has directed for three television series, two of which were executive produced by M. Night Shyamalan – first, as a guest director on Wayward Pines, then as a regular director for Servant.
+In 2022, he directed two episodes of Stranger Things season 4.

 Acting

 Antal has appeared in acting roles in some Hungarian films, the most known among these are András Salamons Közel a szerelemhez (1999) and Balra a nap nyugszik (2000), directed by András Fésös.
 Antal had major supporting parts in both of these films.
 He also had a cameo in Robert Rodriguez's 2010 film Machete.